 Van life is buzzword that has been circulating a lot lately, especially through social media.
 It’s a social movement being adopted by people looking for more freedom in their everyday lives.
 Though living the van life might look different to everyone, the basic premise is a modern day nomadic lifestyle with the freedom to make it whatever you’d like it to be (while usually living out of a van).
 Instagram is full of #vanlife posts depicting idyllic scenery and tons of adventure, making it seem like a dream escape for those looking to take the road less travelled.
 However, it’s a huge adjustment for most and requires a lot of careful planning before jumping in.
 Whether you’re looking for an escape on the weekends, or something a bit more permanent, we have some tips to help you start living your best van life.

 Picking The Right Van

 When you think van life you probably imagine a refurbished VW bus (otherwise known as a kombi).
 However, there are several viable options for mobile homes – it all depends on what you need.
 The VW is a classic, and for good reason.
 They’re multifunctional and there are many on the market that are ready to live in.
 Another great option is the Roadtrek.
 These Class B motorhomes were made specifically for life on the road, and are a great option for anyone considering van life for the long term.

 Instagram makes everything look easy, including living the van life.
 But be honest with yourself – how are you going to make it work?
 Be realistic about your finances, what you’ll be able to live without, and how long you’ll be able to be on the road.
+Here is a great 6 month RV budget worksheet that will a sense of life as a full-time RVer.
 The best thing about van life is that it is entirely your own, so do whatever you need to make it work for you.
 There are tons of articles and feeds depicting the “ideal” van life, but don’t base your expectations on the experiences of others.
 The only way to really live your best van life is to live it your way.

 Do your Research